 Collaborative learning is a learning concept which is broadly accepted in various institutions of education today.
 For more than twenty years, the idea if using computers to support collaborative learning is being investigated.
 However, most of the research in the field of Computer Supported Collaborative Learning (CSCL) deals with e-learning applications or how to use (new) medias like the Internet or email to support collaborative learning.
-In recent years, gamebased learning has become an alternative and a supplement to traditional learning concepts.
-Various research (Gee, 2003), (Prensky, 2001) has shown that Serious Games offer a new field of application which can be utilized to support learning in many fields (learning, sports & health, political education, etc.).
+In recent years, game-based learning has become an alternative and a supplement to traditional learning concepts.
+Various research by e.g. Gee (2003), and Prensky (2001) has shown that Serious Games offer a new field of application which can be utilized to support learning in many fields (learning, sports & health, political education, etc.).
 Today there is a multitude of Serious Games for learning addressing different target groups.
 Yet most of those games are for single player use.
 Only a limited number of Serious Games have been designed with multiplayer support due to the lack of concepts for multiplayer Serious Games.